-The opposing party must file and serve its opposition papers no more than TWENTY ONE (21) DAYS after service of the motion, unless otherwise ordered by the Court.
+The opposing party must file and serve its opposition papers no more than TWENTY-ONE (21) DAYS after service of the motion, unless otherwise ordered by the Court.

 Reply papers and adjournments are not permitted without the Court's prior permission.
 Permission to file a reply does not exist simply because CM/ECF generates a deadline for a reply on a non-dispositive motion.
+When leave of court is granted, reply briefs may not exceed 10 pages in length.